tristanrobert/dashlord-report-action/README.md

 # dashlord-report-action

-This action build a web report based on dashlord-scanners content
+This action build a web report based on dashlord-scanners content.

+The report website itself is in the `www` folder.

 ## Inputs